 Although Ben had regularly been updating his eyeglass prescription over the years, and tried wearing standard contact lenses, he still struggled with his vision.
 “Enough is enough,” Ben decided.
 “It’s time to consult a vision expert!”

 That’s when Ben went to see his eye doctor, who suggested he wear scleral lenses to help see clearly with his astigmatism.

-If you or your child have astigmatism, make your life easier by following in Ben’s steps and ask Dr. Moshe Mendelson and Dr. Jackson Lau about scleral lenses.
+If you or your child have astigmatism, make your life easier by following in Ben’s steps and ask Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng about scleral lenses.